API Keys

 - Copy the generated token immediately - it will only be shown once

 Make sure to copy your token when it’s first created.
-For security reasons, you won’t be able to view the token again after leaving the page.
+For security reasons,

 Exchanging Credentials for an Access Token

 You can exchange your email and password credentials for an access token using the auth endpoint.
 See the Authentication Examples for the complete API call.
+The response will include an access token that you can use for API authentication.Retrieving a Personal Access Token (Legacy Method)

 and secretKey